YASKAWA Standard Interface Commands

 Run Feature Measurement

-This command triggers the Mech-MSR project that corresponds to the to-be-measured feature to run.
+This command triggers the execution of the corresponding Mech-MSR project for the measurement feature.

 The robot reaches the feature’s image-taking position.